fujitake/vantiq-related/vantiq-platform-operations/docs/eng/vantiq-teardown.md

 - [ ] Is not the Kubernetes cluster shared with other systems?
 - [ ] Is not the keycloak server shared with other systems?
 - [ ] Is not the Postgres server shared with other systems?
-- [ ] Is not the Bastion server for working shared with other systems?
+- [ ] Is not the Bastion host for working shared with other systems?
 - [ ] Are not multiple Vantiq instances deployed in the same Kubernetes cluster (are they sharing a shared resource)?
 - [ ] Are VPC/VNET shared?
 - [ ] Request the signature of confirmation from the customer.